Online Sunshine Logo

 (d) An identification of special program requirements that are not otherwise addressed in the agreement.

-(6) The Department of Economic Opportunity may grant up to 100 percent of the tuition for a training program participant who currently resides, and has resided for at least 3 of the 5 immediately preceding years, within the Everglades Agricultural Area as described in s.
+(6) The Department of Commerce may grant up to 100 percent of the tuition for a training program participant who currently resides, and has resided for at least 3 of the 5 immediately preceding years, within the Everglades Agricultural Area as described in s.
 373.4592 and in counties that provide for water storage and dispersed water storage that are located in rural areas of opportunity as described in s.
 288.0656.

 (7) Programs established in the Everglades Agricultural Area must include opportunities to obtain the qualifications and skills necessary for jobs related to federal and state restoration projects, the Airglades Airport in Hendry County, an inland port in Palm Beach County, or other industries with verifiable, demonstrated interest in operating within the Everglades Agricultural Area and in counties that provide for water storage and dispersed water storage that are located in rural areas of opportunity as described in s.
 288.0656.

 History.s.
 7, ch.
 2017-10; s.
 39, ch.
-2020-30.
+2020-30; s.
+216, ch.
+2024-6.